Projects WorkFlow at UPQODE

 Procedures:

-Once a task is placed to ONHOLD, it should be followed by a comment with a detailed description of the issue.
+When a task is moved to the “ONHOLD” stage, it must be accompanied by a comment that provides a detailed description of the issue.

 textblock